crweaver225/MeMeme1/README.md

 ## Requirements to Use the App:

-- MemeMe is currently written in Swift 2.2 and compatible with iOS 7-9.
+- MemeMe is now updated for Swift 3 and xCode 8.

 ## Other Things to Know: